vishal2github/noJava/Theoretical_Notes/Abstraction.md

 + 'Abstract' keyword is used to define abstract class.

 + Reasons to make a class an abtract class:
-  + To make abstract method in class, then that class must be an abstract class.
+  + To make abstract method in class, that class must be an abstract class.
-  + To prevent any instantiation of a class (anywhere), then that class must be an abstract class.
+  + To prevent any instantiation of a class (anywhere), that class must be an abstract class.

 ```
   Abstract class declaration: